Regional Task Force on Homelessness Joins National ‘Built for Zero’ Initiative to End Veteran Homelessness

 subpopulations and taken to scale across the county.
 In addition to veterans, San Diego signed on to Built for Zero to focus on using the model to measure an end to youth homelessness.
 This builds on the significant local efforts already underway to meet the region’s Coordinated Community Plan’s goals to End Youth Homelessness.

-The Regional Task Force on the Homeless (RTFH) is the authority and lead coordinator in the San Diego region for new and best practices and policies to prevent, alleviate and ultimately end homelessness in San Diego.
+The Regional Task Force on Homelessness (RTFH) is the authority and lead coordinator in the San Diego region for new and best practices and policies to prevent, alleviate and ultimately end homelessness in San Diego.

 The RTFH brings together stakeholders from across the region who are committed to data-driven and informed policies to strategically plan and coordinate resources to prevent, alleviate and ultimately end homelessness in San Diego.

-For more information about the Regional Task Force on the Homeless, please visit RTFHSD.org
+For more information about the Regional Task Force on Homelessness, please visit RTFHSD.org

 About Built for Zero